pr0m3th3usEx/swr-hooks/README.md

 }
 ```

+### Examples

+Other usage examples are provided [here](./examples/)

 ### Additional Notes

-- This library works with both client-side and server-side rendered Next.js applications (see examples)
+- This library works with both client-side and server-side rendered Next.js applications
 - For SSR support, ensure you're using the 'use client' directive as shown at the top of the module